 Encompass maintains a warehousing credit and security agreement with a bank whereby Encompass borrows funds to finance the origination of eligible mortgage loans.
 Interest on funds borrowed is equal to the greater of the daily adjusting Bloomberg Short-Term Bank Yield (BSBY) rate plus 2.00% or 3.5% per annum.
 The agreement expires in September 2023.
-The daily adjusting BSBY rate plus 2.00% as of December 31, 2022 was 6.36% and the daily adjusting LIBOR plus 2.00% as of December 31, 2021 was 2.09%.
-The maximum funding available under these loans at December 31, 2022 and December 31, 2021 was \$15.0 million.
+The daily adjusting BSBY rate plus 2.00% as of December 31, 2022 was 6.36% and the daily adjusting LIBOR plus 2.00% as of December 31, 2021 was \$15.0 million.
 At December 31, 2022 and December 31, 2021, the outstanding balance on this warehouse line was approximately \$1.0 million and \$2.2 million, respectively.
 As of December 31, 2022, Encompass was not in compliance with certain of these debt covenants related to earnings.
-Pursuant to an amendment signed on March 9, 2023, Encompass has received a waiver on the non-compliant covenants.
+Pursuant to an amendment signed on March 9, 2023, Encompass has received a waiver on the noncompliant covenants.